kienstra/adapter-gravity-add-on/readme.txt

 * Makes email opt-in forms horizontal, and small enough to put anywhere.
 * Set an opt-in form to show at the end of every post.
 * Must have the Gravity Forms plugin.
-* Show the labels as placeholders.
-This makes the form smaller and more mobile-friendly.

 == Installation ==